 - Records Management Plan

-The Plan has been subject to a Progress Update Review.
-The final report is published on the National Records of Scotland's website.
+The final Assessment Report is published on the National Records of Scotland's website.

 Effective records management makes sure that: